WhenMeet.me

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (Propose a different time) and the resource (existing meeting), and distinguishes it from siblings like respond_to_suggestion and create_meeting.
+Description clearly states the action (propose a different time) and the target (existing meeting on behalf of a guest).
+This distinguishes it from sibling tools like respond_to_suggestion (which handles the host's response) and create_meeting (which creates a new meeting).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.